-These guidelines are focused on small and medium-sized transit operators in the region that have opted to develop SRTPs in FY 2016-17, and the seven largest transit operators that are due to develop SRTPs in FY 2017-18.
+Transit operators are required by MTC to prepare an SRTP every four years in order to remain eligible to receive federal funding.
+MTC requires that operators prepare an SRTP on a two year cycle, alternating years between large operators and small-to-medium sized operators.
+These guidelines are focused on small and medium-sized transit operators in the region that will develop SRTPs in FY 2018-19, and the seven largest transit operators that are due to develop SRTPs in FY 2019-20.